gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 # Plugins

-Plugins run within a client's browser.
+Plugins run within a client's browser in the context of the [supervisor](./supervisor.md).
 They are intended to facilitate interactions between user interfaces and services.

 ```mermaid
 sequenceDiagram